WHP (AM): WHBG and WMBS

+On November 11, 1928, the FRC implemented a major reallocation of station transmitting frequencies, as part of a reorganization resulting from its implementation of General Order 40.
+WMBS was assigned to 1430 kHz, sharing this frequency with WKBN in Youngstown, Ohio.
 On October 19, 1928, the FRC granted Mack's Battery Company a construction permit to move the station to 1430 kHz, followed by a new license for operation on the new frequency on January 31, 1929.
-WMBS was required to share the 1430 kHz frequency with WBAK and hence it could not be a full-time station.
+WMBS was required to share 1430 kHz with WBAK and hence it could not be a full-time station.